 “First off, walnuts help increase circulation and blood flow so toxins are more efficiently transported from different points in your body to your liver,” says Dr. Passler.
 (Cue the breakdown-and-elimination process.)
 So next time you head out for happy hour, make sure you’ve got this walnut crumble on hand for breakfast the morning after—your brain, liver, and taste buds will thank you.

 Oh, avocado: the Beyoncé of produce.
 This green beauty comes with twofer benefits of fiber (about 3 grams per serving) and healthy fats.
-Meaning the American Liver Foundation would say check, check, and check to adding a myriad of avo dishes to your meal lineup.
+The antioxidants in avocado have been shown to help protect the liver and reduce cholesterol, which can also negatively impact the liver.
+This means check, check, and check to adding a myriad of avocado dishes to your meal lineup.

 Looking for something delicious to amp up your weekday meal lineup?
 Try this celery salad: